The underground, or ‘The Tube’ as its more commonly called by Londoners, is usually the quickest way to travel around central London.

 The tube does not run to a strict timetable during the day, but you won’t wait long.
 Most tube trains within central London run every few minutes or so.

-If you want an idea of departure or arrival times, The TfL Journey Planner has a ‘leaving’ or ‘arriving’ option.
+If you need more precise information on departure or arrival times, the TfL Journey Planner has a ‘leaving’ or ‘arriving’ option.

 Tube first and last times